 After checking that City of Hope treats your cancer or other diagnosis, you can contact New Patient Services by calling 800-826-HOPE (4673)

-or calling 800-826-HOPE (4673), a New Patient Specialist will ask you a few questions about yourself, your disease and your insurance.
+, a New Patient Specialist will ask you a few questions about yourself, your disease and your insurance.
 While all New Patient Specialists are carefully trained to initiate the process of becoming a patient, they are unable to answer specific questions about your illness or treatment.
-Then, a nurse will call you to verify your insurance eligibility and obtain a more detailed medical history.
+Then, the nurse will obtain a more detailed medical history and set up your appointment.

 City of Hope offers in-person medical evaluations only.

-When a New Patient Specialist first contacts you, you will be asked to provide the name of your insurance company or managed care provider and confirm whether you are part of a medical group.
+When a New Patient Specialist first contacts you, you will be asked to provide the name of your insurance company or managed care provider, plus your group and ID numbers.
+This information should be on medical insurance card.

 If you are a member of an HMO, you will need to obtain written authorization from your primary care provider or medical group in order to be seen at City of Hope.